Parsl/parsl/docs/userguide/data.rst

 ===============

-Parsl supports staging of file data between execution locations and at-rest locations.
+Parsl supports staging of file data between execution locations and at-rest locations, specifically staging inputs from at-rest locations to execution locations, and staging outputs from execution locations to at-rest locations.
 This supports two pieces of functionality: execution location abstraction, and ordering of execution by data flow.

 Parsl abstracts not only parallel execution but also execution location.
 That is, it makes it possible for a Parsl app to execute anywhere, so that, for example, the following code will behave in the same way whether the `double` app is run locally or dispatched to a remote computer: